PAI-Tech/PAI-BOT-JS/README.md

 The Bot must live in a PAI Environment OS - (Read more about PAI Environment)

 How to run a pai-bot using this project?

  1. Download the project
  2. Run `npm install` to install node modules.
- 3. For the first time only run `npm run init` to configure your pai-bot and connect it to a pai-net (distributed network)
+ 3. For the first time only run `npm run config` to configure your pai-bot and connect it to a pai-net (distributed network)
  4. Run `npm run bot` to run your pai-bot